yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/index.md

 - We foster an interdisciplinary, inclusive, and supportive environment.
 We welcome computational biologists, bioinformaticians, computer scientists, MDs, immunologists, and oncologists.
 - We are enthuastic collaborators to work on real-world biological and translational genomics problems.
 - <u>Postdocs</u> or PhD soon-to-be who work on computational biology, bioinformatics, cancer genomics, single-cell omics, spatial transcriptomics, machine learning, genetic variant function, and biological questions in cancer or tumor microenvironment - Welcome to contact and join us!
 If possible please include (1) CV or Resume (2) A short research statement describing previous/ongoing work and proposed research and interest (3) 1-3 representative publications (published, accepted, or preprint) (4) Three names of references and contact information.
 Thanks!
 (Job postings to come)
 - <u>Prospective students</u> interested in our research are encouraged to apply through Duke graduate programs: Computational Biology and Bioinformatics ([CBB] - PhD), Biostatsistics (PhD & MS).
+(Or co-mentoring for other Duke programs!)
 Graduate admission decisions are made by program committee.
 If contacting for interest, please include (1) CV or Resume (2) Short description of research experiences and interest (3) Three names of references and contact information.
 We will also be available for CBB & Biostats students to rotate soon.
-Thanks!

 {% include linebreaker.html%}
 ---